Drone Regulations: Guatemala

 UAS operators must pay the following fees:

-Description Amount Issuance of first certificate Q. 1,000.00 (One thousand Quetzales) Registration before the Aeronautic Registry Q. 1,000.00 (One thousand Quetzales) Reservation of plate number Q. 105.00 (One hundred five and Quetzales)10.
-Is a Certificate of Airworthiness mandatory to operate a UAS?
+Description Amount Issuance of first certificate Q. 1,000.00 (One thousand Quetzales) Registration before the Aeronautic Registry Q. 1,000.00 (One thousand Quetzales) Reservation of plate number Q. 105.00 (One hundred five and Quetzales)

 The Certificate of Airworthiness is mandatory when operating a Big UAS.